firefox-devtools/debugger/docs/getting-setup.md

 ### Next Steps

-Go [here](./debugging-the-debugger.md) if you want to start debugging the debugger!
+Try this [first activity][first-activity] if you want to start debugging the debugger!

 ## Appendix